vechain-energy/examples-kanban-ideas/README.md

 ## Upvotes

-Upvotes require a little more logic, while everyone can upvote an idea to increase the priority, upvoting should only be possible one for every wallet.
+Upvotes require a little more logic, while everyone can upvote an idea to increase the priority, upvoting should only be possible once for every wallet.

 The function for upvoting can look like this: